Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 Whether you are traveling the world on $10, $50, or $200 a day, the simple fact you are traveling for pleasure puts you in a global minority.

-Traveling constantly teaches me to appreciate just how lucky I am to do what I do.
-It reminds me never to forget the fact that I have access education, support systems, and resources most of the world doesn’t.
+Traveling constantly reminds me to appreciate just how lucky I am to do what I do and that I have access to education, support systems, and resources most of the world doesn’t.

 While I’ve seen poverty before on my travels, it’s never been as open, vivid, and widespread as what I saw in Madagascar.

-My guide Patrick told me about Madagascar’s plight: corruption, environmental degradation, poverty, poor infrastructure, and a lack of education (including sex education) that has led to overpopulation, too many kids, not enough jobs, and a vicious cycle.
+My guide Patrick told me about Madagascar’s plight: corruption, environmental degradation, poverty, poor infrastructure, and a lack of education (including sex education) that has led to overpopulation and a lack jobs.
+It’s a vicious cycle that never seems to end.

-In Madagascar the roads have more holes than a slice of Swiss cheese, and there are too many cars and frequent accidents.
-Going 250km can take up to eight hours.
+In Madagascar, the roads have more holes than a slice of Swiss cheese, and there are too many cars and frequent accidents.
+Going 250km (150 miles) can take up to eight hours.
 While I was there, a bridge on the only north-south road collapsed because a truck was too heavy for it (weight station bribes are frequent).
-We had to wade through a river for another bus to pick us up on the other side.
+We had to wade across a river so another bus could pick us up on the other side.

-And trains?
-The three train lines, built by the French in the 1960s, run only a few times a month, are mostly used for freight, and frequently break down.
-They are worse than the roads.
+And the three train lines, built by the French in the 1960s, only run a few times a month, are mostly used for freight, and frequently break down.

-Madagascar is a place where houses reminded me of early colonial US settlers: dirt and mud homes with straw roofs and one tiny window for air.
-I visited a few villages, and inside these homes, I immediately noticed the musty air and lack of ventilation.
-I thought to myself, This is how people get respiratory diseases.
+Madagascar is a place where houses reminded me of early US Plains settlers: dirt and mud homes with straw roofs and one tiny window for air.
+When I visited one, I immediately noticed the musty air and lack of ventilation.
+It is no wonder respiratory diseases are such a problem there.

-It is a place where people live in shantytowns and on riverbanks where they also dry their clothes (and where it floods constantly during the rainy season).
-They fish and farm in urban areas next to factories dumping pollution.
+It is a place where people live in shantytowns and dry their clothes on riverbanks.
+Where people fish and farm in urban areas next to factories dumping pollution into waterways.

-It is a place where the kind of poverty you read about became very, very real.
+It is a place where the kind of poverty you read about becomes very, very real.

-This isn’t a situation where it’s like “Ohh, wow, it’s poverty!
-Let’s go take a look!”
+This isn’t a situation where it’s like, “Ohh, wow, it’s poverty!
+Let’s go take pictures for Instagram to show people how caring we are.”

-This is one of those situations where your bubble bursts and what you see on TV and the news goes from abstract to real.
+No. This is one of those situations where your bubble bursts and what you see on TV (“For only two dollars a day…”) and the news goes from abstract to real.

 It’s become so easy nowadays to travel in your comfort zone and never come face to face with aspects of the world that may utterly change who you are and what you think.
-It’s easy to visit developing or developed countries, stay on the backpacker trail, and never see anything that makes us confront our privilege.
-It’s easy to only see what you want to see, to stare at Facebook in hostels, visit backpacker bars, take big-bus tours, fly from resort to resort, and attend cultural events designed for tourists.
+It’s easy to stay on the backpacker trail, on tours, or in hotels and never see anything that makes us confront our privilege.
+It’s easy to only see what you want to see, stare at Facebook in hostels, visit backpacker bars, take big-bus tours, fly from resort to resort, and attend cultural events designed for tourists.

 You realize how lucky you are to be able to travel — while getting to know how most of the world really lives.
 To see it, to experience it.
-While we argue on Facebook and debate Twitter memes, kids go to bed hungry across the world (and sadly too often in developed countries too).
+While we argue on Facebook and share Twitter memes, kids go to bed hungry across the world.

-This is not to say I am arguing for “poverty tourism,” but going to places so different from your own can open your mind to different cultures, lifestyles, behaviors, and income levels.
+This is not to say I am arguing for “poverty tourism.”
+And I’m not advocating “helping out” at some organization for a week.
+No. What I am saying is that going to places so different from your own can open your mind to different cultures, lifestyles, behaviors, and income levels.

-My trip to Madagascar was a deeply profound one because it pulled me out of my bubble and made me remember that’s there is stark inequality in the world and made want to do more about it.
+My trip to Madagascar was a deeply profound one, because it pulled me out of my bubble and reminded me that there’s stark inequality in the world and made me want to do more about it.

 It was a reminder to resubscribe to the Ralph Waldo Emerson school of thought: